WoltLab/docs.woltlab.com/docs/migration/wsc61/php.md

 The following pages have been migrated to list views.
 Plugins that have been hooked into these pages via event or template listeners must be adapted accordingly.
+An example how to add additional sort fields can be found in the [list view documentation](../../php/api/list_views.md#events).

 - `blog\page\BlogEntryListPage`
 - `blog\page\BlogListPage`